visionml/pytracking/ltr/README.md

  - [lwl.lwl_stage2](train_settings/lwl/lwl_stage2.py): The default settings used for training the final LWL model.
 This setting fine-tunes all layers in the model trained using [lwl_stage1](train_settings/lwl/lwl_stage1.py).
  - [lwl.lwl_boxinit](train_settings/lwl/lwl_boxinit.py):  The default settings used for training the bounding box encoder network in order to enable VOS with box initialization.

+### KYS
+ The following setting files can be used train the KYS networks, or to know the exact training details.
+ - [kys.kys](train_settings/kys/kys.py): The default settings used for training the KYS model with ResNet-50 backbone.

 ### PrDiMP
  The following setting files can be used train the DiMP networks, or to know the exact training details.
  - [dimp.prdimp18](train_settings/dimp/prdimp18.py): The default settings used for training the PrDiMP model with ResNet-18 backbone.